Pyramid quantile regression: Introduction

+In this paper, we make the following contributions.
+First, we extend and modify the quantile pyramids described in \shortciteN{hjortw09} to the regression setting, and we construct a flexible linear quantile model.
+Second, we show how meaningful priors can be placed directly on the quantiles, which can lead to better estimates.
+Third, we prove posterior consistency for the conditional quantiles.
+Finally, we provide an efficient method for parameter estimation via MCMC.

-The rest of the article is organised as follows.
+The article is organised as follows.
 In Section \ref{sec:pyramid} we recall the basic construction of the quantile pyramids studied in \shortciteN{hjortw09}.
 The proposed pyramid quantile regression (PQR) modelling is detailed in Section \ref{sec:regpyramid}, including its theoretical properties and an estimation procedure.
 Extensive simulation studies are carried out in Section \ref{sec:sim}, where the proposed method is compared to the best alternative approaches.
-In Section \ref{sec:realex}, real examples illustrate PQR application to quantile linear splines and extreme quantile modelling.
+In Section \ref{sec:realex}, real examples illustrate PQR application to extreme quantile modelling and censored data analysis with a large number of covariates.
 The final section presents concluding discussions.